philadams-zz/dimensions/README.txt

 dimensions
 ==========

-A pure Python library for reading the width and height of PNG images.
+A pure Python library for reading the width and height of images.

 usage
 -----